DoLooP/openShockClockino/README.md

  - adds all other sensors
 ...

-project goal
+project goals:
-output data file as jsonP scripts + index.htm data file are loaded by a local javascript engine (stored in the sdcard)
+Output data file as jsonP scripts + index.htm (=>record list) jsonP files are then loaded by a javascript engine (localy stored in the sdcard) in order to:
- - exported as calc-sheets
+ - export as calc-sheets
- - displayed as JSchart
+ - display as JSchart
  - measure shock displacement coverage
  - detect bottoming
  - detect traction lose